ahervy/www/content/portfolio/new-feature-announcement.md

 +++
-title = 'Navigating change with ease: A user guide success story' tags = ["technical writing", "portfolio"]
+title = 'User guide for a smooth navigation revamp' tags = ["technical writing", "portfolio"]
 +++

 This case study focuses on the creation of a [user-friendly guide](/samples/new-feature-announcement.html 'guide announcing a major navigation overhaul I created in HTML format') that helps the transition during a navigation revamp on a platform.
-The guide is designed to prepare users for the upcoming changes.
 This case study is based on my real-world experience documenting a product.

 ## Challenge

-Our platform's complex navigation needed a complete revamp.
+Our platform's navigation, while initially intuitive, had become outdated due to feature growth.
+A complete overhaul was planned to streamline the user journey.

+## My role

 We knew that big changes could be confusing for users.
 To make the transition smoother, I was tasked with creating a user-friendly guide before the release.
+This guide aimed to prepare users for the upcoming navigation revamp and minimize confusion.

-## Solution
+## Process

 1. Understanding the context: I started by reviewing the product brief.
 Then, I worked with product managers to understand the navigation changes and new interface terms.
 2. Exploring the new navigation: I tested the new navigation on test platforms, experiencing and recording the changes.